This program is ideal for students interested in teaching secondary education, a career in education, or interested in pursuing a second major.

 Like pre-law or pre-med, the Bachelor of Arts in Humanities for Teaching is a pre-education degree.
 Students have time to hone their reading and writing skills, focus their studies in an endorsement area, and reflect on what it means to be a teacher.

-Students with a degree in Humanities for Teaching are excellent candidates for the Master in Teaching program, which enables them to earn an average of $7,000 per year more than their counterparts with only a Bachelor degree.
+Students with a degree in Humanities for Teaching are excellent candidates for the Master in Teaching program.
+A Master in Teaching enables graduates to earn an average of $7,000 per year more than their counterparts with only a Bachelor degree.
 View our Learning Outcomes.

 In partnership with Seattle University's College of Education we offer a specialization in elementary education.
 In their Junior and Senior years students prepare to apply for a Washington State Elementary (K-8) Teaching Credential and an English Language Learner (ELL) endorsement.